HuaijiGao/R_spatial_analysis_demographics/Chapter04/README.md

 *Note that the expectation, covariance, and correlation of a random field can be estimated from a finite set of observations using standard statistical methods.
 These estimates can be used to model and analyze the behavior of the random field, and to make predictions or inferences about future or unobserved values of the field.*

-### 4.3.2 Autocovariance and Autocorrelation Functions
+### :earth_asia: 4.3.2 Autocovariance and Autocorrelation Functions

 The autocovariance function $C(t, s)$ of a random field describes the covariance between the values of the field at two different locations (or time points) $t$ and $s$.